keirans/keirans.github.io/posts/Scaling_SOEs_in_AWS/index.md

 - Run an SOS Report during bake, or in your testing tool for diffing
 - Need clear tracability of the AMI -> Code Commit or Branch/Tag
 -

-## Consider your patch management Approach
-Immutable Vs Patch in place

-## Publish your AMI ID's through SSM or other means

 # Automated Testing and Debugging